cschech/CBSD/README.md

 "Track/Level Requirements 	            Focus
  Build L3 	 Hardened build platform 	Tampering during the build"

 I had not read this document until today when GitHub recommended I install a dummy SLSA3 build automation script.
 Maybe I am on the right track as I reached the same conclusion after noticing the problem three years ago?
+A formal approach to security hardening is required for software systems which are self-hosting, generally.